Suggested links

 Type of Addiction

 Another thing to consider when choosing the right inpatient rehab facility is the type of addiction you are dealing with.
-Many facilities are available that specialize in the substance abuse they treat, such as centers with a focus on opioids.
+There are many facilities available that specialize in the substance abuse they treat, such as centers with a focus on opioids.
+Outside of drug addiction rehabs, there are also alcohol rehab facilities that are specifically designed to help those struggling with excessive alcohol use or alcohol addiction.

 Severity of Addiction

-The severity of your addiction may also come into play when determining the right treatment center for your needs.
+The severity of your addiction may also come into play when determining the right rehab center for your needs.
 A more severe addiction may require more structure or a longer stay, whereas a less intense addiction may work better in a short-term inpatient setting.

 Substance use disorder, in many cases, can be tied to previous mental health conditions, other drug use, or additional health problems—and all of these factors need to be considered when choosing an inpatient rehab.
-You may look for an inpatient rehab center that provides care for someone with your individual concerns and health needs.

 Not all clinics offer the same set of treatment and therapy options, so if you have a preference for one approach or another, make sure you check to see if that facility offers it.

-The types of therapies offered can include
+The types of therapies offered at inpatient rehab can include:

 • 12-Step Programs: 12-step programs, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), provide a peer environment where personal sharing takes place.
 In addition, these programs have 12 actionable steps for the recovering addict to perform with the goal of maintaining their sobriety and feeling empowered to make better choices with each new day.

-• Family therapy: Family therapy is sometimes provided at certain rehab facilities.
-This may be especially helpful for adolescents or young adults who are receiving treatment at an inpatient treatment center.
-The family dynamic can play an enormous role in an addict’s well-being, and sometimes working through family issues can contribute to the addict’s healing and overall success.
+• Family therapy: Family therapy is sometimes provided at certain inpatient rehab facilities.
+This may be especially helpful for adolescents or young adults receiving treatment at an inpatient rehab center.

-Find an Inpatient Drug Rehab Near Me
+Find an Inpatient Drug Rehab Near You

-Frequently Asked Questions About Inpatient Rehab
+FAQs About Inpatient Drug Rehab

 Many rehab centers require a 7-day “blackout” period where the patient will not be allowed to have contact with friends and family outside of the facility.
 This blackout is designed to help that person focus on detox and adjust to their new surroundings, as well as to eliminate any immediate threats to their emotional well-being.